yannrv/Masterarbeit/README.md

 # Master Thesis Project
-Influence of Morphological Traits and Environmental Factors on Microbial Diversity in the Phyllosphere of Zostera marina.
+Influence of Morphological Traits and Environmental Factors on Microbial Diversity in the Phyllosphere of *Zostera marina*.

 ## Description